UCLALibrary/library-website-nuxt/COMPONENTS.md

     -   CTABlockcontentwidth
     -   etc

--   [ ] SectionGallery // This will not be used as we will build the media gallery flexible page block component.
+-   [ ] SectionGallery // This may not be requierd as we will build the media gallery flexible page block component.
+Check with UX

     it needs all these icons (+/-, play icon for video, solid-molecule-image, solid-molecule-video, )